vikeshdas/application_web_dev/django_cloudsql/README.md

 - Then new_obj.save() ->this function will save above entry in Roles table.

 - So as you can see I created Database table , inserted data in table using object oriented.

+# Authentication
+Used token based authentication using rest_framework_simplejwt app of django rest framework.
+To impliment jwt authentiction of django rest framework we have to apply some configuration in setting file of project.
+1. add rest_frameword_simplejwt to you INSTALLED_APP section of setting file
+2. add below section in you setting file at any where REST_FRAMEWORK = {
+    'DEFAULT_AUTHENTICATION_CLASSES': (
+            'rest_framework_simplejwt.authentication.JWTAuthentication',
+        ),
+        'DEFAULT_PERMISSION_CLASSES': (
+            'rest_framework.permissions.IsAuthenticated',
+        ),
+}

+# Pagination
+# caching
+# Cloud SQL